 Does ortho-k really work?

-Previous generation ortho-k contact lens designs were hit and miss and failure rates were high (with myopia continuing to progress) but the modern designs have a far higher success rate in the hands of an experienced practitioner.
+Previous generation ortho-k contact lens designs were hit and miss with high failure rates (i.e. myopia progression) but modern designs have a far higher success rate in the hands of an experienced practitioner.
 Myopia control involves more than just ortho-k.

 Contact lenses for myopia control